Dedicated To Forming Faith At All Ages

 ”Education in the faith by the parents should begin in the child’s earliest years.
 This already happens when family members help one another to grow in faith by the witness of a Christian life in keeping with the Gospel.
 Family catechesis precedes, accompanies, and enriches other forms of instruction in the faith.
 Parents have the mission of teaching their children to pray and to discover their vocation as children of God.
 The parish is the Eucharistic community and the heart of the liturgical life of Christian families; it is a privileged place for the catechesis of children and parents.”
 (CCC 2226)

 Parents are the first and most important teachers and examples of our Catholic beliefs and so we are counting on you to be involved in your child’s faith formation.
 Regular attendance at Mass with your children is vital to your child’s faith development.

-Formal religious instruction begins when a child entering enters the 1st grade and continue continues through Confirmation.
+Formal religious instruction begins when a child enters the 1st grade and continues through Confirmation.
 Continuous participation in religious education classes through and beyond the sacrament years will nourish their spiritual growth in our faith.
 This process doesn’t stop at Confirmation, in fact it only begins!